ethereum/ethereum-org-website/src/content/developers/docs/scaling/zk-rollups/index.md

 #### How ZK-rollups publish transaction data on Ethereum {#how-zk-rollups-publish-transaction-data-on-ethereum}

-As explained, transaction data is published on Ethereum as `calldata`.
-Calldata is a data area in a smart contract used to pass arguments to a function and behaves similarly to [memory](/developers/docs/smart-contracts/anatomy/#memory).
-While calldata isn’t stored as part of Ethereum’s state; rather, it persists on-chain as part of the Ethereum chain's [history logs](https://docs.soliditylang.org/en/latest/introduction-to-smart-contracts.html?highlight=memory#logs).
-Calldata does not affect Ethereum's state, making it a cheap way to store data on-chain.
+As explained, transaction data is published on Ethereum as `calldata`. `calldata` is a data area in a smart contract used to pass arguments to a function and behaves similarly to [memory](/developers/docs/smart-contracts/anatomy/#memory).
+While `calldata` isn’t stored as part of Ethereum’s state; rather, it persists on-chain as part of the Ethereum chain's [history logs](https://docs.soliditylang.org/en/latest/introduction-to-smart-contracts.html?highlight=memory#logs). `calldata` does not affect Ethereum's state, making it a cheap way to store data on-chain.

 The`calldata` keyword often identifies the smart contract method being called by a transaction and holds inputs to the method in the form of an arbitrary sequence of bytes.
 ZK-rollups use `calldata` to publish compressed transaction data on-chain; the rollup operator simply adds a new batch by calling the required function in the rollup contract and passes the compressed data as function arguments.
 This helps reduce costs for users since a large part of rollup fees go toward storing transaction data on-chain.